OEE Dashboards: 4 Examples with Excel, PowerBI, Grafana & Co.

 (Example: ENLYZE Grafana)

-To summarize the performance of your own production understandably, a dashboard that shows both the current performance of all machines and the time course of performance at each machine is advisable.
-This way, action needs can be easily assessed and the machines that perform best or worst can be identified.
+To clearly summarize the performance of your production, a dashboard that shows both the current performance of all machines and the temporal progression of performance at the individual machines is useful.
+This allows needs for action to be easily assessed and identifies which machines are performing the best or worst.

 To further determine the causes of performance losses, it is also practical to list the products with the lowest performance factor.
-It is important to also display the system where the product was manufactured since the same product can be manufactured at different systems at different speeds.
+It is important to also display the machine on which the product was manufactured, as the same product can be produced at different speeds on different machines.

-Finally, we want to quantify the improvement potential by listing the total time lost due to inefficient production.
-This is calculated from the difference between the actual production speed and the Maximum Demonstrated Speed (MDS), that is, the maximum possible production speed per product and system.
+Finally, we want to quantify the improvement potential by listing the total time loss due to inefficient production.
+This is calculated from the difference between the actual production speed and the Maximum Demonstrated Speed (MDS), i.e. the maximum possible production speed per product and machine.

 4. Quality